-In Nevada, if you go through foreclosure and the sale price is not enough to cover the balance of your mortgage, your lender can come after you for the "deficiency."
-However, there are limits to the amount of the deficiency judgment and in certain circumstances the lender is prohibited from getting a deficiency judgment altogether.
+In Nevada, if you go through foreclosure and the sale price is not enough to cover the balance of your mortgage, the foreclosing party (the “bank”) can come after you for the deficiency.
+However, there are limits to the amount of the deficiency judgment and, in certain circumstances, the bank is prohibited from getting a deficiency judgment altogether.

-Read on to learn what a deficiency judgment is, when your mortgage lender can collect one against you in Nevada, and what happens to the deficiency in a short sale or a deed in lieu of foreclosure in Nevada.
+Read on to learn what a deficiency judgment is, when your bank can get one against you in Nevada, and what limitations Nevada law puts on deficiency judgments.

-When a lender forecloses on a mortgage, the total debt owed by the borrowers to the lender frequently exceeds the foreclosure sale price.
+When a bank forecloses, the total debt owed by the borrowers frequently exceeds the foreclosure sale price.
 The difference between the sale price and the total debt is called a “deficiency.”

-Most foreclosures in Nevada are nonjudicial, which means the lender does not have to go through state court to get one.
-(In judicial states, the lender must foreclose through the state court system.)
-To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)
+Most foreclosures in Nevada are nonjudicial, which means the bank does not have to go through state court to foreclose.
+(In a judicial foreclosure, the bank must foreclose through the state court system.
+To learn more about the difference between judicial and nonjudicial foreclosures, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)

 Limitation on deficiency judgments.
-In Nevada, a lender may obtain a deficiency judgment within six months following foreclosure, but the amount of the judgment is limited to the lesser of:
+In Nevada, a bank may obtain a deficiency judgment within six months following foreclosure, but the amount of the judgment is limited to the lesser of:

 Court hearing to establish fair market value.
-Before awarding a deficiency judgment, the court will hold a hearing to receive evidence from the lender and the borrowers concerning the fair market value of the property as of the date of foreclosure sale.
-The lender must give the borrower notice of the hearing 15 days prior to the hearing.
-The court will appoint an appraiser to appraise the property if the lender or borrowers make a request at least 10 days before the hearing date (Nev.
+Before awarding a deficiency judgment, the court will hold a hearing to receive evidence from the bank and the borrowers concerning the fair market value of the property as of the date of foreclosure sale.
+The bank must give the borrower notice of the hearing 15 days prior to the hearing.
+The court will appoint an appraiser to appraise the property if the bank or borrowers make a request at least 10 days before the hearing date.
+(Nev.
 Rev. Stat. § 40.457).